khushmevada1183/Stock-Sense/DEPLOYMENT.md

 - `STOCKAPI_KEY`
 - `INDIAN_STOCK_API_KEY`

-#### Static Files Not Found
-If you see "ENOENT: no such file or directory, stat 'frontend/out/index.html'" errors:
-- This is handled gracefully in the latest version
-- The backend will show a fallback API page until the frontend is built

 #### Troubleshooting
 If you continue to experience issues:
 1. Check the Render logs for specific error messages
+2. Review the diagnostic output from the deploy.sh script
+3. Ensure the frontend is building properly
-2. Ensure all environment variables are set correctly
+4. Verify API key and environment variables are set correctly
-3. Verify that your API key is valid
-4. Consider temporarily enabling the "Debug" option in Render settings

 ## Required Environment Variables